For New Students applying to study at Renton Technical College

 - Copy of passport ID and U.S. visa pages;

-- Transfer student status form (to be signed by the international student advisor at your most recent school in the United States); and,
+- Transfer student status form (to be signed by the international student adviser at your most recent school in the United States); and,

 Information should be submitted to: